CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CHEM 134/Organic Chemistry.md

 ##### Naming alkenes and alkynes

 1. Find the longest continuous carbon chain with the double or triple bond.
 Combine parent prefix with the suffix "-ene" for an alkene and "-yne" for an alkyne
 2. Number the chain from end closest to a multiple bond.
+Number them such that the first carbon of the multiple bond has a lower number.
 3. Number in front of main name indicates first carbon of multiple bond.
 4. Name branches as alkyl groups.
 Locate each branch by preceding its name with the carbon number on the chain.
 5. List branches alphabetically.
 (Do not count n-, sec-, t-; count iso.)
 6. Use prefix if more than one of the same group present. (di-, tri-, tetra-, penta-, hexa-) (Do not count in alphabetizing.)
+Also, add the number of all branches separated with a comma.

 ### Cis-trans isomerism